wileyyugioh/wileyyugioh.github.io/all/_posts/2019-07-01-alt-hero-probability.md

 $$ 1 - 0.9994^N - 2 * \sum_{i=1}^N \binom{N}{i} * 0.0003^i * 0.9994^{N-i} $$

-where N is the number of cards drawn.
+where N is the number of cards pulled.

 Phew!